qBraid/qBraid/docs/sdk/programs.rst

 Transpiler
 -----------

-Now, we can use the ``qbraid.transpiler.QuantumProgram.transpile`` method to convert to wrapped circuit into any other supported program type.
+Now, we can use the ``qbraid.programs.QuantumProgram.transpile`` method to convert to wrapped circuit into any other supported program type.
 Simply pass in the name of the target package from one of ``qbraid.QPROGRAM_LIBS``.
 For example, use input "braket" to return a ``braket.circuits.Circuit``: